 Metallic colors are also a hit this season.
 Colors such as Rose Gold, Copper, Gunmetal and Pewter are popping up in a variety of indoor designs.
 “The metallic color spectrum, especially Gunmetal, are grounding colors,” says Craft of her fall designs.
 “They offer a blank canvas for other colors to be blended if needed.
 I love the Gunmetal color for containers because they blend well with earth tones and allow plant color hues to stand out more.”

 - White hues

-A variety of familiar and not so familiar plants are creatively woven into fall designs.
-According to designer Judy Corridon of Washington D.C., Orchids are hugely popular this the fall and offer myriad color options and flower patterns to accommodate nearly any design.
+A variety of familiar and not-so-familiar plants are creatively woven into fall designs.
+According to designer Judy Corridon of Washington D.C., Orchids are hugely popular this fall and offer myriad color options and flower patterns to accommodate nearly any design.

 Another popular plant is the Codiaeum Variegatum, more commonly known as the ‘Croton plant’.
 This dramatic plant offers bold and bright autumn colors such as yellow, pink, red, orange, and green.
 Not many other plants bring with them the full range of fall colors the way the Croton plant does, making it a popular choice amongst interior designers this season.

 The Croton plant is also a personal fall favorite of designer Joanne Craft, who uses it regularly to create festive fall table displays.
 Here are some simple instructions for building your own fall table displays:

 Festive Fall Displays from the designer: